1. Education

 • Team: Blue Demons

-• For acceptance rate, test scores, costs and other information, see the DePaul University profile
+• For acceptance rate, test scores, costs and other admissions information, see the DePaul University profile.

 Georgetown University

-With an acceptance rate around 20%, Georgetown is the most selective of the Big East universities.
-Georgetown takes advantage of its location in the country's capital -- the university has a significant international population, and study abroad and International Relations are both extremely popular.
+With an acceptance rate of 15%, Georgetown is the most selective of the Big East universities.
+Georgetown takes advantage of its location in the country's capital—the university has a significant international population, and study abroad and International Relations are both extremely popular.

 • Location: Washington, D.C.